isis52300/CS-100-Assignment/README.md

   * makeTokenVector()

     * Takes in input and stores in a char vector, then finds tokens and stores those in a Token vector and returns it

+# Prototypes/Research

+See prototype/ directory.

+# Development and Testing Roadmap

+1. Develop a Directory object so that if the user wants to make a new directory or see the directories that are already made, that information can be stored there

+    1. This will have a vector of all of the directories that the user created as well as the hidden directories that the user can use

+1. Make the Execute class so that it can execute commands based on the tokens that were passed through

+    1. This class will have different functions to execute different executables

+    1. It will also have a function that outputs error messages if the user inputs executables that does not exist or input incorrectly

+1. Create the Token class and it’s virtual functions to build be able to have a baseline for the subclasses

+1. Make the Token subclasses that include (||), (&&), (;), and (#) so you know how to execute the different executables, such as ls and mkdir